Once in a lifetime

-To us visitors, we might not know who Menander was but logically next to the Theater of Dionysus we could have concluded that he played a role in this field and we would have been correct.
+To us visitors, we might not know who Menander was, but logically, next to the Theater of Dionysus we could have concluded that he played a role in this field and we would have been correct.
 Menander was a Greek dramatist and a recognized symbol of the Athenian New Comedy.
-While most of his work was lost during the Middle Age, only parts of very few of the 108 comedies he wrote was found and other authors and comedians referred to him and his work.
-The title and the importance of this public figure to Greek culture during his time and after are undeniable and thus, explaining the fact that he deserves a spot in the Acropolis site.
+While most of his work was lost during the Middle Ages, only parts of very few of the 108 comedies he wrote were found and other authors and comedians referred to him and his work.
+The title and the importance of this public figure to Greek culture during his time and after are undeniable and thus explains the fact that he deserves a spot in the Acropolis site.

 Theatre of Dionysus

-While it sits at the foot of the hill, you are most than likely to see it on your way up when you are on the south side of the Acropolis.
-Don’t underestimate this place, it is said to be the first theater ever built and a great place for major artistic presentation event such as Greek comedy.
+While it sits at the foot of the hill, you are more than likely to see it on your way up when you are on the south side of the Acropolis.
+Don’t underestimate this place.
+It is said to be the first theater ever built and a great place for major artistic events such as Greek comedy.
 Artists performed in front of as many as 19,000 people.
-Unfortunately it does not look this impressive today.
+Unfortunately, it does not look this impressive today.

-You will see two important theater on your way to the Acropolis this one is the oldest and both are often mistaken.
-I went back to my photo to ensure I was taking about the correct one.
+You will see two important theaters on your way to the Acropolis.
+This one is the oldest and both are often mistaken.
+I went back to my photos to ensure I was talking about the correct one.

 During my visit to Greece, I’ve seen many times the name Dionysus and I only understood on my return that Dionysus was actually the god of plays, wine, fertility and more.
 Thus the reason why he was honored on many occasions.

-Part of this open air auditorium (it was reaching out even higher on the hill) have not survived the turbulent years however, do not just pass by.
-Sit on the stone bench, you can see a new perceptive and the hidden sculptures not visible when just passing by.
+Part of this open air auditorium (it was reaching out even higher on the hill) has not survived the turbulent years, however, do not just pass by.
+Sit on the stone bench and you can see a new perspective and the hidden sculptures that are not visible when just passing by.
 Climb high and look at the floors.
 Nice.

 Odeon of Herodes Atticus Theater

-This is one of the two theater accessible on the slope of the Acropolis.
+This is one of the two theaters accessible on the slope of the Acropolis.
 This one is not the oldest but the one that has been renovated to welcome artists from around the world still today.
-The whole surrounding, the façade, the love story of Herodes Atticus, the city backstage and the Acropolis hill immediately behind makes this place way bigger than the 5,000 spectators capacity.
-No wonder why it is still active today and many musical performance have been held here.
+The whole surrounding, the façade, the love story of Herodes Atticus, the city backstage and the Acropolis hill immediately behind makes this place way bigger than the 5,000 spectator capacity.
+No wonder it is still active today and many musical performances have been held here.
 It provides a unique stage and show.

 In Greek architecture, the porch or the entrance to an important site is called a Propylaea.

 The structure is light in color and imposing in size.
-We have to wonder how did built such a remarkable gate at the time that cars did not exist.
-The balanced fix very tall marble columns sitting just the edge of the hill, is amazing.
+We have to wonder how such a remarkable gate was built at the time that cars did not exist.
+The balanced and very tall marble columns sitting just at the edge of the hill are amazing.
 You will be impressed and realize its amplitude as you get closer.
-It is not easy to just stop and look in this section you kind a need to move with the crowd.
+It is not easy to just stop and look in this section.
+You kind of need to move with the crowd.

-On your way up if you can look on your right to see the Temple of Athena Nike.
+On your way up, if you look on your right, you will see the Temple of Athena Nike.

-The Parthenon sits proudly on top of the Acropolis Hill and as soon as you cross the Propylaea, you fill attracted to go up close.
-The Parthenon dedicated to the goddess Athena was completed in 438 BC.
+The Parthenon sits proudly on top of the Acropolis Hill and as soon as you cross the Propylaea, you feel attracted to go up close.
+The Parthenon is dedicated to the goddess Athena and was completed in 438 BC.

 Due to its size, it can be seen from many locations in the city.